BRACE trial

 Professor Nigel Curtis, BRACE trial Chief Principal Investigator

 Paediatric infectious diseases physician and clinician scientist.
-Nigel is the leader of the Infectious Diseases Research Group at the Murdoch Children's Research Institute, Professor of Paediatric Infectious Diseases at The University of Melbourne and Head of Infectious Diseases at The Royal Children's Hospital Melbourne.
+Professor Nigel Curtis is the leader of the Infectious Diseases Research Group at Murdoch Children's Research Institute, Professor of Paediatric Infectious Diseases at the University of Melbourne and Head of Infectious Diseases at The Royal Children's Hospital Melbourne.

 The BRACE trial is a randomised controlled clinical trial working to determine if BCG vaccination reduces the impact of COVID-19 and other diseases in healthcare workers.